Instructions on ACRE’s Self-service Appointment Scheduling Tool

 - Can I file my business property statement online?

-Yes, most small businesses in San Mateo County have received a notification letter containing their business account number and a BIN (Business Identification Number) that will allow them to file their property statements online.
-This BIN will change annually, so every year a new one will be issued.
-If you were in business in San Mateo County on January 1st and you did not receive one of these notification letters, you may contact our office to see if e-filing is available to you.
+Most businesses in San Mateo County were sent a notification letter containing their business account number and a Business Identification Number (BIN).
+The BIN allows them to file their business property statements with SDR/e-SDR.
+Please be advised that the BIN changes annually, so every year a new BIN will be issued.
+If you have been filing your business property statements through SDR/e-SDR, please continue with your current year’s BIN.
+If you were in business in San Mateo County on January 1st and you did not receive a BIN notification letter, you may contact our office to see if e-filing is available to you.
 Filing deadlines apply.
-See contact information above.

 - Can large businesses file property statements online?